-Mr. Simaku, stressed the critical relation between water and energy in Albania, as hydropower is the primary source for electricity.
-He noted that Albania with the recent National Energy and Climate Plan is moving towards reducing the impact of electricity production on water resources and the environment and underlined that addressing together electricity production and environmental protection is a key issue for policy makers in the energy sector.
+Mr. Simaku, stressed the critical relation between water and energy in Albania, as hydropower is the primary source of electricity.
+He noted that Albania with the recent National Energy and Climate Plan is moving towards reducing the impact of electricity production on water resources and the environment and underlined that addressing together electricity production and environmental protection is a key issue for policymakers in the energy sector.

-Mr. Arduen Karagjozi, Director of the Water Resources Management Agency (AMBU) underlined the importance of the Nexus approach recalling AMBU’s initiatives for cross- sectoral coordination since 2014.
-He noted that projects such as the SEE Nexus Project provide a very good example for the need for coordination between different institutions and actors in creating synergies as well as reducing conflicts for the management of water resources.
+Mr. Arduen Karagjozi, Director of the Water Resources Management Agency (AMBU) underlined the importance of the Nexus approach recalling AMBU’s initiatives for cross-sectoral coordination since 2014.
+He noted that projects such as the SEE Nexus Project provide a very good example of the need for coordination between different institutions and actors in creating synergies as well as reducing conflicts for the management of water resources.

-In the discussion that followed, participants welcomed the findings and shared perspectives and insights and in principle approved the Outline of the Nexus Roadmap.
+In the discussion that followed, participants welcomed the findings, shared perspectives and insights and in principle approved the Outline of the Nexus Roadmap.

 In the next session of the meeting, consultants presented the progress in the development of Project Documents -again in the framework of the SEE Nexus Project- for 3 specific Nexus-related interventions with cross-sectoral benefits.